uoy-im-aitt/aitt-w1-git-tutorial/README.md

 This document explains how you can use git to save your work to a remote server and then access it later from another computer.
 We’ll be using GitHub as a hosting service and the GitHub desktop app to keep things simple.
 However, if you’d like to learn how to use git via the command line and/or another hosting service just ask.

 **Please try and complete these steps BEFORE the practical class – you’ll have Unity work to do in the practical!
 However, if you get stuck, please do ask for help in the practical.**

+## Step 1: Create a GitHub Account

+The first thing you’ll need to do is create a GitHub personal account.
+To do this, go to https://github.com and follow the instructions to create your account.
+If you’re already got a GitHub account, please feel free to use that of course.

+If you sign up using your university email, you’ll be eligible to apply for a student account that offers some otherwise paid features for free here: https://education.github.com/students